 Why it Matters

-The Council of Environmental Quality (CEQ), a small agency within the Executive Office of the President, issues implementing regulations for NEPA that outline how federal agencies must comply with NEPA.
-The CEQ NEPA implementing regulations outline a framework but are designed to provide flexibility to each agency.
-The CEQ regulations require every agency to adopt its own NEPA implementing procedures to supplement the CEQ regulations, which are reviewed by CEQ.
+The Council on Environmental Quality (CEQ), in the Executive Office of the President, issues implementing regulations that outline how federal agencies must comply with NEPA.
+The implementing regulations give a framework, but are designed to provide flexibility to each agency.
+Agencies must then adopt their own NEPA implementing procedures, which are reviewed by CEQ.

-March 28, 2017 President Trump signs Executive Order 13783 on Promoting Energy Independence and Economic Growth, which directs CEQ to rescind final guidance issued on Aug.
+March 28, 2017 President Trump signs EO 13783 on Promoting Energy Independence and Economic Growth, which directs CEQ to rescind final guidance issued on Aug.
 1, 2016 on the Consideration of Greenhouse Gas Emissions and the Effects of Climate Change in NEPA Reviews.